Terminal-2 icon

 password String The password for authentication of the notifications.

-url String The URL of the endpoint where they want to receive notifications, in the format: http(s)://domain.com.
+url String The URL of the endpoint where you want to receive notifications, in the format: http(s)://domain.com.

 username String The username for authentication of the notifications.